wingforth/nvim-im-select/README.md

 })
 ```

-If the default values works for you, simply setup without passing any parameters.
+If the default values works for you, just simply setup without passing any parameters.

 ```lua
 require("im_select").setup()